-Time for some Christmas fun.
+Time for some Christmas fun with our favourite Vegan Sugar Cookie.
 This is easy and effective.
 I never have the time for intricate designs so I like to go for something that is easy but still festive.
-Lustre spray fits the bill perfectly.
+Lustre spray fits the bill perfectly for decorating your vegan cookies.
 You can play around with whatever colours you like, and shapes you prefer.

 These vegan sugar cookies are great; simple, crisp, and they last for ages in a cookie jar or tin.
 You can just roll and cut as normal – but if you want the effect we’ve shown you will need to make sure that you roll them quite thin (1/8th inch) or they explode a bit and it doesn’t work.